Part of a series of teachings on the Gomchen Lamrim by Gomchen Ngawang Drakpa.

-- Why does veneration for the teacher, even seeing them as the Buddha, benefit our mind?
+- Why does veneration for the teacher, even seeing the teacher as the Buddha, benefit the mind?

 - Describe the three faulty pots and why we want to avoid listening in this manner.

-- How does reflecting on the six recognitions prepare our mind to hear the Dharma (us as sick person, teacher as the doctor, teaching as medicine, steady application as cure, tathagatas as superior beings, dedication)?
+- How does reflecting on the six recognitions prepare our mind to hear the Dharma (you as the sick person, the teacher as the doctor, the teaching as medicine, steady application as the cure, tathagatas as superior beings, dedication)?

 - What are the benefits of teaching and what qualities should we cultivate in order to teach?